Marie Surcouf

 Marie Surcouf (19 May 1863 – 11 March 1928) was a French balloonist and feminist.
 In 1906, she was the first French woman to earn an aeronautical balloon pilot's license and later that year she became the first French woman to pilot a balloon flight with an all-woman crew.
-Surcouf founded the women's aeronautical club La Stella and served as its President.
+Surcouf founded the women's aeronautical club Aéroclub féminin la Stella and served as its president.

 Early life and marriages

 Marie Valentine Nelly Bayard was born on 19 May 1863 at Ham (Somme) the daughter of Félicie (née Pollet) and Ernest Julien Bayard.

 On 7 February 1882, she married Alberic Roussel (1853–1904), a medical doctor.
 They had two children: Pierre Roussel, (9 – 22 April 1886) and André Roussel (1888–1968).
 André later became a dirigible pilot.
 The couple lived at 5 rue Charlot, in the 3rd arrondissement of Paris.
 On 31 July 1896, she divorced Alberic Roussel.

 On 20 September 1897, Marie married Édouard Surcouf, engineer and balloonist in the 7th arrondissement of Paris.
 She became famous for her aeronautical adventures under her married name, Marie Surcouf.
 The couple later divorced on 29 November 1916.